adnan-kutay-yuksel/tryhackme-all-rooms-database/README.md

 # TryHackMe All Rooms Database

-A comprehensive tool designed to collect and categorize TryHackMe rooms.
-This project provides detailed information about each room, including difficulty, room type, subscription status, and more, to enhance the user experience in cybersecurity training.

-## Project Goals

-This project aims to achieve the following:

-- **Automatically collect and organize information about TryHackMe rooms**: This project includes a web scraper that gathers details from TryHackMe rooms, such as room names, descriptions, difficulty levels, and categories.
-- **Store the gathered data in a structured CSV file**: The collected information is saved in a CSV format, which makes it easier for users to sort, filter, and analyze the data using spreadsheet software or other analysis tools.
-- **Assist users in finding the right rooms for their needs**: By providing a clear and well-organized list of available TryHackMe rooms, users can quickly identify rooms that match their learning preferences, such as specific topics or difficulty levels.

-## Collected Information

-The following details are collected for each TryHackMe room:

-- **Link**: URL of the room.
-- **Name**: The room's title.
-- **Description**: A brief overview of the room.
-- **Path**: The path which the room belongs to.
-- **Difficulty**: Difficulty level (Info, Easy, Medium, Hard, Insane).
-- **Room Type**: The type of room (CTF, Walkthrough).
-- **Subscription Type**: Indicates whether the room is free or requires a subscription (Free, Premium).
-- **Duration**: Estimated time to complete the room, in minutes.
-- **Created Date**: The date the room was created.
-- **Tool Types**: Types of tools required to complete the room.
-- **Specific Tools**: Specific tools necessary to complete the room.
-- **Target System**: The target name if a specific system is targeted.

-## Features

-- **Automated Scraping**: Gathers data from multiple pages on TryHackMe.
-- **Structured Output**: Saves room details in a well-organized CSV file.
-- **User-Friendly**: Easy to run and modify to suit individual needs.

-## Contribution

-Feel free to contribute to this project!
-Whether you have suggestions, find issues, or want to add new features, all contributions are welcome.

-## Contact

-For inquiries or suggestions, please reach out to me via [email](mailto:a.k.yuksel@hotmail.com).

-## License
+A comprehensive and structured database of all available **TryHackMe** rooms, designed to help cybersecurity learners navigate and track progress through labs and challenges.
+This project presents key information about each room, including difficulty, room type, subscription level, and tool usage.

+## 🎯 Project Goals

+This project aims to:

+- **Automatically collect and organize** all TryHackMe rooms via web scraping.
+- **Store data in a structured CSV format** to allow filtering, sorting, and analysis.
+- **Help users choose rooms** that match their goals based on topics, difficulty, and tools.

+## 📊 Collected Data Points

+Each row in the dataset includes:

+- **Link**: Direct URL to the TryHackMe room.
+- **Name**: Title of the room.
+- **Description**: Summary of the room content.
+- **Path**: If part of a learning path.
+- **Difficulty**: Info, Easy, Medium, Hard, or Insane.
+- **Room Type**: Type of the room (e.g., CTF, Walkthrough).
+- **Subscription Type**: Free or Premium.
+- **Duration (min)**: Estimated time to complete the room.
+- **Created Date**: Date the room was published.
+- **Tool Types**: General categories of tools required (e.g., Networking, Forensics).
+- **Specific Tools**: Exact tools used (e.g., Nmap, Wireshark).
+- **Target System**: The environment or OS being targeted (e.g., Linux, Windows).
+- **Writeup Link**: URL to writeup if available.
+- **Ready to Writeup?**: Personal tracking column.
+- **Extra Info**: Additional notes.

+## 🚀 Features

+- ✅ Automated web scraping
+- ✅ Clean and structured CSV export
+- ✅ Designed for learning path planning
+- ✅ Easy to extend and customize

+## 🧠 Use Cases

+- Find beginner or advanced labs based on difficulty
+- Identify rooms using specific tools
+- Track which rooms you've completed or plan to write up
+- Build personalized study paths using topics or paths

+## 🤝 Contributing

+Pull requests are welcome!
+You can contribute by:

+- Adding more metadata to rooms
+- Improving the scraping script
+- Sharing your writeups or insights

+## 📬 Contact

+For suggestions, issues, or collaboration: [CONTACT ME](mailto:a.k.yuksel@hotmail.com)

+## 📄 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.